ericLemanissier/turtlebrowser/README.md

 TurtleBrowser is intended to become a full featured browser on at least Linux, MacOS, Windows, iOS and Android.

-Once the basics are in place the goal is to create a browser that allows "installation" of Progressive Web Apps as "native" sandboxed apps on desktop machines.

 The foundation is: privacy, security, user is the customer, open source, data minimization

 ## Tricky bits